If you know me you know I'm addicted to shows like Doctor. Who, Sherlock and Supernatural.

 Sometimes the most productive thing you can do is spend 5 minutes taking a breath of fresh air, saying a prayer, or languidly making a cup of coffee.

-If you feel in need of some calm and relaxation, I can heartily recommend that you click HERE to read this post about 68 things to do to self-care that take 5 minutes.
+If you feel in need of some calm and relaxation, I can heartily recommend that you to read this post about 68 blissful ways to relax in 5 minutes.
 It’s the perfect accompaniment to these bite-sized morsels.

 I know, I know.